ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 +--------------------+------------------------------------------------------------------------------------+
 ```

-In this case, ledger address is control key, so there will be no control key authorization error, but in other cases,
+In this case, the ledger address is the control key, so there will be no control key authorization error,
-if the control key is specified manually and is not controlled by the ledger, an error will occur:
+but in general, if the control key is specified manually and is not controlled by the ledger, an error will occur:

 ```bash
 Error: insufficient authorization
 ```

+Will se more about this on [multisig deploy tutorial](./multisig-deploy).

 Well done!
 You have just created your own Subnet with your own Subnet-EVM running on `Mainnet`!

-To check on your new subnet, visit [Explorer](https://subnets.avax.network/).
-The search works by PCHAIN TXID, so in this example, enter `wNoEemzDEr54Zy3iNn66yjUxXmZS9LKsZYSUciL89274mHsjG` into the search box and you should see confirmation on your shiny new blockchain tx.
+To check on your new subnet, visit [Avalanche Explorer](https://subnets.avax.network/).
+The search works by PCHAIN TXID,
+so in this example, enter `wNoEemzDEr54Zy3iNn66yjUxXmZS9LKsZYSUciL89274mHsjG` into the search box and
+you should see confirmation on your shiny new blockchain tx.

+Also, the subnet id can be used in the search `2UUCLbdGqawRDND7kHjwq3zXXMPdiycG2bkyuRzYMnuTSDr6db`, to get information on
+the associated subnet id tx.

 ## Add a Validator